 Now, Burney has fulfilled her dream of opening a bakery.
 “When we started, we rented space in Park City Bread and Bagel in Pinebrook,” Burney says.
 “We’re excited that we can now produce and sell in the same space.”

 Along with her signature cookies and pies, Burney will also expand her offerings to include savory lunch pies and egg-y pies for grab-and-go breakfasts.
 She’ll also have ice cream to go along with her famous pies.
 (Check out 5 more of our favorite ice cream desserts around Park City here.)
+I hear when setting up her bakery she decided to work with something similar to commercial refrigeration services to ensure that her ingredients were reliably chilled so she could store all her desert related goods without any worries.

 In a nod to Park City’s mining history, Auntie Em’s will also eventually sell “pasties,” a type of hand pie (sort of like a calzone), which made a portable, delicious and filling lunch for miners on the job.